Skip to content

 Gateway

-The Gateway is OpenAgent's single public interface — a WebSocket + REST server on one port (default 8765).
-Every client — desktop app, CLI, Telegram/Discord/WhatsApp bridges, custom scripts — talks to the agent through it.
-Internally it is an aiohttp application that hosts both the WebSocket endpoint (/ws) and the full REST surface (/api/*) on the same port.
+The Gateway is OpenAgent's public interface — a WebSocket + REST server that lives inside the AgentServer process.
+Every client (desktop app, CLI, Telegram/Discord/WhatsApp bridges) talks to the agent through it.

 ┌────────────────────────────────────────────────────────┐